Em01/blackjack/README.md

 - The dealer has the same rules and then you compare who is greater
 -
 ####To run the game
--Go into irb ( irb -Ilib)
+- Go into irb ( irb -Ilib)
--require "game"
+- require "game"
--game = Game.new
+- game = Game.new
--game.hit
+- game.hit
--game.stand
+- game.stand
--game.status
+- game.status